hi-yi/Austin-Airport/ABIA.md

 ![](ABIA_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-Similar to the proportion of delay flight, months in vacation, which is December, March, June, have higher delayed time.
-However, fall season from September to November, the delay time tend to be lower.
+Similar to the proportion of delay flight, months in vacation, which is December, March, June, have higher delay time.
+However, in fall season from September to November, the delay time tend to be lower.

 ## 3\) Delay by airport(Top 10)